Question-first, not data-first

 This is a design choice.
 The interface can either hide uncertainty behind polish or surface it clearly.
 The second approach builds more trust over time.

-Decision systems replace the manual synthesis work that currently bottlenecks on key people.
-The analyst who spends two days pulling data for a quarterly review.
+Decision systems replace the manual synthesis work that bottlenecks on key people.
+The analyst spending two days pulling data for a quarterly review.
 The spreadsheet that triangulates three reports.
 The meeting where everyone argues about what the numbers mean.

 The shift